EvolvedHQ/cookiecutter-kata-gtest/{{ cookiecutter.kata|lower }}/README.md

 ## The TDD microcycle

 TDD gives you a very fast feedback cycle, and helps you build a solution incrementally, in baby steps.
 TDD gives you feedback on your design and lets you make many, small, incremental improvements to your code - you can do this with confidence because the tests will catch any regressions.

+TDD uses a microcycle of three phases, always starting with "RED" : a failing test, or failing compilation.

 ```
   +--------------------------------+